-If you are taking the LSAT for the first time, the Score Preview feature offers an exceptional advantage.
-This option will allow you to preview and choose to cancel or accept your score before it is added to your score reports.
+The Score Preview feature offers an exceptional advantage.
+For a fee, this option will allow you to preview and choose to cancel or accept your score before it is added to your score reports.

-If you do decide to cancel, note that cancellation requests must be submitted online by 11:59 p.m.
+If you do decide to cancel and aren't using Score Preview, note that cancellation requests must be submitted online by 11:59 p.m.
 (ET) on the sixth day after your LSAT administration.
-Besides scores canceled using the Score Preview feature, law schools will be able to see that you canceled your score.
 Most law schools will ignore the first cancellation, but many schools will expect or require an explanation for two or more canceled scores.

 Oops!
 Something went wrong while submitting the form :(